lkuper/CMPS290S-2018-09/_drafts/cassandraConsistencyModels/CassandraConsistencyModels.md

 [Jepsen](https://aphyr.com/posts/294-call-me-maybe-cassandra) is an open source Clojure library, written by Kyle Kingsbury, designed to test the partition tolerance of distributed systems by fuzzing the systems with random operations.
 The results of these tests are analyzed to expose failure modes and to verify if the system violates any of the consistency properties it claims to have.

-A [Jepsen](https://aphyr.com/posts/294-call-me-maybe-cassandra) test has three key properties:
+As [Joel Knighton mentions in his talk](https://www.youtube.com/watch?v=OnG1FCr5WTI&t=931s) that a [Jepsen](https://aphyr.com/posts/294-call-me-maybe-cassandra) test has three key properties:

 1. <b>Generative</b>: relies on randomized testing to explore the state space of distributed systems
 2. <b>Blackbox</b>: observes the system at client boundaries (does not need any tracing framework or apply some code patch in the distributed system to run the test)